kyverno/website/content/en/docs/Writing policies/external-data-sources.md

       },

       ...
 ```

 To process this data in JMESPath, reference the `items`.
-Here is an example, to extract a few metadata fields across all namespaces:
+Here is an example, to extract a few metadata fields across all `Namespace` resources:

 ```sh
 kubectl get --raw /api/v1/namespaces | jp "items[*].{name: metadata.name, creationTime: metadata.creationTimestamp}"